Achievable logoAchievable logo

 VT ECG

-X) Ventricular fibrillation: It is a chaotic, irregular ventricular rhythm.
-It is a potentially fatal rhythm.
-The ventricles fail as a pump as contraction is not coordinated.
-It is seen in AMI, CAD, cardiomyopathies, heart failure, long QT syndrome, Brugada syndrome, drugs etc. ECG shows chaotic waves without any regularity or rhythm or any identifiable P waves or QRS-T complexes.
-Typically it is at a very high rate ranging from 150-500/minute.
+X) Ventricular fibrillation: Ventricular fibrillation is a chaotic, irregular ventricular rhythm and is potentially fatal.
+The ventricles fail as a pump because contraction is not coordinated.
+It is seen in AMI, CAD, cardiomyopathies, heart failure, long QT syndrome, Brugada syndrome, drugs, etc.

-Second degree block can be type I or II.
-In type I, also called Mobitz type I or Wenckebach phenomenon, there is progressive prolongation of the PR interval till one beat is dropped.
-It is seen in the same conditions that cause first degree block.
-No treatment is necessary unless the patient is symptomatic with syncope, angina or heart failure that is exacerbated by the block.
-In Mobitz type II block, there is a constant PR interval but occasional beats are dropped.
-Typically it follows a pattern like 2:1, 3:1 block etc. For example 3:1 block means that for every 3 atrial P waves there will be only one corresponding ventricular QRS ( implying that 2 ventricular beats are dropped).
+• Type II (Mobitz type II): constant PR interval with occasional dropped beats.
+It typically follows a pattern such as 2:1, 3:1 block, etc. For example, 3:1 block means that for every 3 atrial P waves there will be only one corresponding ventricular QRS (implying that 2 ventricular beats are dropped).
 Type II block is seen in disease of the conduction system distal to the AV node.
 Treatment is necessary and is done by temporary and permanent pacing.

 Third degree block